Recently updated on: November 18, 2023

 Disclaimer: I am not an insurance agent and have no connection with any insurance company.
 However, I own insurance that is based on my needs.
-I also talked with many insurance agents before deciding on my current agent.
-This post will also cover only life insurance and VUL.
-I didn’t include non-life insurance.

 You may refer to this website regarding the authorized insurance companies in the Philippines.
 Click here.

 2. Is the insurance agent asking about your current financial status?